daanvancamp/gomoku-AI/README.md

   added an option in the GUI so you can now choose if you want to see graphs after training the model

   stability improvements

+  visual improvements in the small GUI

+  cleaned up code

+  solved an issue  where the fullscreen GUI would flicker